 A heterogeneous catalyst is generally composed of active metals (usually in the form of NPs) deposited on a high surface area support material.
-Although the main role of the support was initially believed to be stabilization of NPs by preventing sintering and leaching, more recent studies suggest possible contribution of the support to reactant transport and to the overall reactivity.27-30 As stated earlier a number of studies have supported that methane combustion over palladium-based catalysts occurs through a Mars van Krevelen redox-type mechanism.
-The support is agreed to have an important effect on catalytic activity of a supported Pd catalyst.
+Although the main role of the support was initially believed to be stabilization of NPs by preventing sintering and leaching, more recent studies suggest possible contribution of the support to reactant transport and to the overall reactivity.27-30 As stated earlier a number of studies have supported that methane combustion over palladium-based catalysts occurs through a Mars van Krevelen redox-type mechanism.40 The support is agreed to have an important effect on catalytic activity of a supported Pd catalyst.
 Oxygen mobility on the support has been found to be a potentially important support characteristic that affects the activity.
-By measuring the surface oxygen mobility using isotopic exchange experiments on supported Rh, Pt, and Pd catalysts, Descorme et al. demonstrated that both the active component (metal) and the oxide support affect oxygen mobility.
-Later, it was shown by Ciuparu et al. that depending on the temperature, oxygen from the support could have an important contribution to the methane combustion.
-By comparing the reaction on PdO and zirconia (ZrO2)-supported PdO, they demonstrated that the involvement of oxygen from the support (ZrO2) was negligible at 598 K while it was considerably higher at 698 K. More interestingly, the resistance to water inhibition was shown to be greater in supports with higher oxygen mobility $(Al_2O_3 < ZrO_2 < Ce{0.1}Zr{0.9}O_2)$ .
+By measuring the surface oxygen mobility using isotopic exchange experiments on supported Rh, Pt, and Pd catalysts, Descorme et al.59 demonstrated that both the active component (metal) and the oxide support affect oxygen mobility.
+Later, it was shown by Ciuparu et al.60 that depending on the temperature, oxygen from the support could have an important contribution to the methane combustion.
+By comparing the reaction on PdO and zirconia (ZrO2)-supported PdO, they demonstrated that the involvement of oxygen from the support (ZrO2) was negligible at 598 K while it was considerably higher at 698 K.60 More interestingly, the resistance to water inhibition was shown to be greater in supports with higher oxygen mobility $(Al_2O_3 < ZrO_2 < Ce{0.1}Zr{0.9}O_2)$.28

-In light of conclusive observations of Schwartz et al., this behavior of the support is known to be connected to the strength of water adsorption on the support.
-Hydroxyl accumulation (which decreases the activity by disrupting the oxygen transfer) is proven to be more acute on support materials that are intensely affected by water (such as Al2O3).
-They proposed that Pd/PdO serves as a station for gas phase oxygen to dissociate, migrate to the oxide support, and exchange with oxygen from the oxide support.
-They also showed that the rate of this oxygen transfer depended on the type of the support and temperature.

-Schwartz et al. later compared the inhibitory effect of the presence of water on Al2O3, MgO, TiO2, and MCM-41-supported PdO catalysts.
-MgO-supported PdO was reported to have a slower deactivation rate compared to Al2O3 and TiO2 which was related to MgO's high oxygen mobility.
+In light of conclusive observations of Schwartz et al.27, this behavior of the support is known to be connected to the strength of water adsorption on the support.
+Hydroxyl accumulation (which decreases the activity by disrupting the oxygen transfer) is proven to be more acute on support materials that are intensely affected by water (such as Al2O3).27 They proposed that Pd/PdO serves as a station for gas phase oxygen to dissociate, migrate to the oxide support, and exchange with oxygen from the oxide support.
+They also showed that the rate of this oxygen transfer depended on the type of the support and temperature.27 slower deactivation rate compared to Al2O3 and TiO2 which was related to MgO's high oxygen mobility.
 However, they also observed that even though silica (the material composing MCM-41) has lower oxygen mobility than both MgO and Al2O3; yet, PdO/MCM-41 catalyst did not undergo severe deactivation.
-Hence, they noted that factors other than oxygen mobility could have been involved in decreasing the rate of catalytic deactivation.
-Their in situ Fourier Transform Infrared (FTIR) transmission spectroscopy experiments at 598 K proved that during catalytic methane combustion, hydroxyl groups accumulated on the oxide support.
-Since desorption of the water/hydroxyl groups from the support at this temperature is slow and based on the previously discovered fact that oxygen from the support is actually utilized in the reaction, they proposed that the deactivation due to water occurs via accumulation of hydroxyl/water on the support which in turn impedes the catalytic combustion reaction by hindering oxygen mobility on the support.
+Hence, they noted that factors other than oxygen mobility could have been involved in decreasing the rate of catalytic deactivation.30 Their in situ Fourier Transform Infrared (FTIR) transmission spectroscopy experiments at 598 K proved that during catalytic methane combustion, hydroxyl groups accumulated on the oxide support.30 Since desorption of the water/hydroxyl groups from the support at this temperature is slow30 and based on the previously discovered fact that oxygen from the support is actually utilized in the reaction, they proposed that the deactivation due to water occurs via accumulation of hydroxyl/water on the support which in turn impedes the catalytic combustion reaction by hindering oxygen mobility on the support.30